Vrinda2022/Projects-/README.md

 ## Authors

 Vrinda

 https://www.linkedin.com/in/vrinda-mittal-415595265/

 ## License

-This project is licensed under the [VRINDA] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details